OWASP/Software-Component-Verification-Standard/en/0x01-Frontispiece.md

 ## About the Standard

-The Software Component Verification Standard is a grouping of controls, separated by domain, which can be used by architects, developers, security, legal, and compliance to define, build, and verify the integrity of their software supply chain.
+The Software Component Verification Standard is a grouping of controls, separated by control family, which can be used by architects, developers, security, legal, and compliance to define, build, and verify the integrity of their software supply chain.

 ## Copyright and License